splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 # SC4SNMP Helm installation

-The basic installation process and configuration used in this section are typical for single node non HA deployments and do not have resource requests and limits.
+The basic installation and configuration process discussed in this section is typical for single node non-HA deployments.
+It does not have resource requests and limits.
-See the configuration sections for mongo, redis, scheduler, worker, and traps for guidance on production configuration.
+See the mongo, redis, scheduler, worker, and traps configuration sections for guidance on production configuration.

 ### Offline installation